laverick/laverick.github.io/_posts/2012-12-23-the-sex-tape-litmus-test.markdown

 After a year of working at Sony Computer Entertainment the standard employment contracts were changed and employees were asked to agree to new terms.
 This took the form of a nagging email reminder that sent you to an 'Accept' button on the company intranet.
 The problem was that the new contracts had a much broader definition of IP.

 The gist of the original contract was: __\*__

-{% blockquote %}
-Sony has the right of first refusal on any video game related IP you develop in your own time.
+> Sony has the right of first refusal on any video game related IP you develop in your own time.
-{% endblockquote %}

 The new agreement said something along these lines:__\*__
-{% blockquote %}
-Any IP you develop at any time over the course of your employment belongs to Sony.
+> Any IP you develop at any time over the course of your employment belongs to Sony.
-{% endblockquote %}

 After reading the terms and ignoring the emails for a few weeks a  "Sarbox Compliance Officer" was assigned the unenviable task of harranging me into clicking the button.
 This brought on a conversation with Andrew and a subsequent discussion with Human Resources in which Andrew offered a delightfully ridiculous test of the new terms: